 - 10th April - 22nd April 2018

-The Agriculture project places volunteers within an organization that provides shelter and support to disadvantaged youth.
-The organization is attempting to become increasingly self-sufficient by growing their own fruit, vegetables, herbs and rearing their own animals.
-In essence, creating micro-eco farms.
-The hope is that slowly each home will no longer have to rely on the dwindling finances from the state and also the children will grow up understanding where their food has comes from, and have the knowledge to pursue a career in agriculture, if they wish.
-On occasion, volunteers are able to work alongside the youth from these homes, helping to maintain the land and animals.
-Throughout the year, volunteers also have the opportunity to supplement their volunteer time by teaching English within the homes if they have an interest to do so.
+The agricultural land connected with the home for disadvantaged youth is attempting to become increasingly self-sufficient by growing their own fruit, vegetables and herbs.
+The hope is that in time they will no longer have to rely on donations and dwindling finances from the state.
+In addition, the children will grow up understanding and appreciating where their food has come from, and have the knowledge to pursue a possible career in agriculture.
+On occasion, you will be able to work alongside the youth from these homes, helping to maintain the land together.
+Throughout the year, you may also have the opportunity to supplement your volunteer time by teaching English within the homes if you have an interest to do so.